Concordia College (Moorhead, Minnesota): Music

-The college maintains five choirs, three bands, two orchestras, three jazz ensembles, two percussion ensembles, and two handbell choirs.
+The college maintains three choirs, four bands, two orchestras, three jazz ensembles, two percussion ensembles, and two handbell choirs.
 Music education began with the college's 1891 formation, when piano and organ lessons were taught by one instructor.
 The college has since expanded to include a music department of 45 faculty that offers five Bachelor of Music degrees and two Bachelor of Arts degrees.

 The Concordia Choir is a 78-member mixed choir that travels internationally and has performed at major performance venues, including Carnegie Hall and the Kennedy Center.
 The choir was founded in 1919 by the college's voice instructor and began touring in 1923 under the direction of Herman Monson.
 The choir grew to national prominence in the following decades when Paul J. Christiansen became the director.
 Christiansen remained in the position for 49 years until composer René Clausen took over in 1986.
 Under Clausen, The Concordia Choir has released numerous recordings and has performed with the King's Singers.
-He was succeeded in 2020 by Micheal Culloton.
+He was succeeded in 2020 by Michael Culloton.

 The college has put on an annual Christmas concert since 1927 that remains a tradition of the local community.
 From its inception, it has featured the music department's choirs and orchestra.
 In 1940, Christianson began working with painter Cyrus M. Running to incorporate murals with the concert to reflect the music's themes.
 Running completed the designs until 1978, when their development was taken over by David J. Hetland, whose murals have traditionally extended 56 x 20 ft.
 After Hetland's 2006 death, mural designs were taken over by artist Paul Johnson.
 The concert is currently performed four times annually on Concordia's campus and twice annually at Orchestra Hall.
 Over 450 students perform for an audience of twenty thousand, and the concert is broadcast on radio and television.
 The 2009 concert, Journey to Bethlehem, was recorded by Twin Cities Public Television and won a regional Emmy.
 It was broadcast nationally by members of the Public Broadcasting Service.